streamsets/tutorials/tutorial-hivedrift/readme.md

 ## Conclusion

-This tutorial showed how the StreamSets Hive Drift Solution comprises the Hive Metadata processor, the Hive Metastore and either the Hadoop FS or MapR FS destination.
+This tutorial showed how StreamSets Drift Synchronization comprises the Hive Metadata processor, the Hive Metastore and either the Hadoop FS or MapR FS destination.
 You learned how the solution analyzes incoming record structure, reconciling it against the Hive schema and creating and altering Hive tables accordingly while sending data to HDFS or MapR FS.

-This tutorial focused on the Hive Drift Solution and its component stages, but it’s worth noting that the Hive Drift Solution can be used in combination with any number of other SDC stages.
+This tutorial focused on Drift Synchronization and its component stages, but it’s worth noting that Drift Synchronization can be used in combination with any number of other SDC stages.
 For example, we could perform a lookup on the order_id field to obtain customer data, or call a web service to get city, state and country data for the latitude and longitude.